department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/eligibility.md

 ### If I'm still on active duty, can I get VR&amp;E benefits and services?

-You may be eligible for VR&amp;E benefits and services if you're a Servicemember and you meet at least one of the requirements listed below.
+You may be eligible for VR&amp;E benefits and services if you're a service member and you meet at least one of the requirements listed below.

 **At least one of these must be true.
 You:**